SublimeText/UnitTesting/README.md

 [![codecov](https://codecov.io/gh/SublimeText/UnitTesting/branch/master/graph/badge.svg)](https://codecov.io/gh/SublimeText/UnitTesting)
 <a href="https://packagecontrol.io/packages/UnitTesting"><img src="https://packagecontrol.herokuapp.com/downloads/UnitTesting.svg"></a>

-This is a unittest framework for Sublime Text 3.
+This is a unittest framework for Sublime Text.
 It runs unittest testcases on local machines and CI services such as Travis CI, Circle CI and AppVeyor.
 It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format.

+## Sublime Text 4

+Sublime Text 4 is now supported.
+- As Package Control has not yet support python 3.8, `coverage` on Python 3.8 packages are not working now.
+- Only local testing is possible and CI services are also not available now.

 ## Preparation